Swig & Swine

-Swig & Swine smokes all day so you don’t have to!!
+Swig & Swine smokes all day so you don’t have to!
 Drop in for some classic SC BBQ and grab a cold pint of a local craft beer.
-Sit back, relax and get your Swig & Swine on with us…
+Sit back, relax, and get your Swig & Swine on with us.

 This locks in both the flavor and natural juices.
-They use custom-built smokers and onlu burn to cook their meats, adding more logs to their burn barrel every 15 minutes for a continuous source of hardwood embers for cooking.
+They use custom-built smokers and only burn wood to cook their meats, adding more logs to their burn barrel every 15 minutes for a continuous source of hardwood embers for cooking.

 On the menu, you will find “the whole barnyard, from pork and cow to chicken and turkey.”
 They cook each for hours.

-Bet you can’t wait to taste!
+Bet you can’t wait to taste it!

 In the meantime, get to know Chef Anthony DiBernardo and Swig & Swine:

 Over time, he developed a passion for naturally smoked meats and competed in KCBS-sanctioned events.
 That lifelong experience comes through in the quality of the food Swig & Swine serves.

 In addition, here are a couple of other reviews you may enjoy:

 Allston McCrady’s Review in Charleston City Paper

 Google’s Local Guide Angee Cantu, author of over 60 Google Reviews, was only visiting Charleston, a city known for its restaurants, but Swig & Swine may be worth skipping the others in favor of return visits: